Strachu/FileArchiver/README.md

 Additionally, if you want to compile the application you need:
 - Microsoft Visual Studio 2013 or later

+# Download
+The binary releases and their corresponding source code snapshots can be downloaded at the  [releases](https://github.com/Strachu/FileArchiver/releases) page.

+If you would like to retrieve the most up to date source code and compile the application yourself, install git and clone the repository by executing the command:
+`git clone https://github.com/Strachu/FileArchiver.git` or alternatively, click the "Download ZIP" button at the side panel of this page.

 # Libraries
 The application uses the following libraries:
 - Windows Forms for the creation of graphical user interface